-Jan Baptista van Helmont, a Belgian chemist, physiologist, and physician has attempted to explain the science behind photosynthesis during the 1600s.
+Jan Baptista van Helmont, a Belgian chemist, physiologist, and physician have attempted to explain the science behind photosynthesis during the 1600s.
 He performed a series of experiments on a willow tree.
-He kept willow tree under a neutral and controlled environment.
-The tree was watered for over 5-years period in a systematic manner.
-Helmont has concluded that the tree has grown as a result of the nutrients it had received from the water and not the soil.
+He kept the tree under a neutral environment and he watered it for over 5-years period.
+Helmont has concluded that the tree has grown as a result of the nutrients it had received from the water but not due to the soil.
 The argument that plants do not use soil for their growth was rejected, instead, people accepted that water contributes to the growth of plants.

 2. Joseph Priestley`s experiment

-Later on, Joseph Priestley - another scientist has worked to discover the mechanism of photosynthesis.
+Later on, Joseph Priestley - another scientist has worked to discover the mechanism behind photosynthesis.
 Born in the year 1733, he became a chemist, minister, natural philosopher, educator, and political theorist.
-He has placed a well-lit-candle along with a plant concealed within a glass jar.
+He had placed a well-lit-candle along with a plant concealed inside a glass jar that had no chance to receive air from outside.
 The flame was off quickly.
-In another jar lit with a candle, a mouse was placed, after a brief duration mouse has also fainted.
-But when the mint plant was placed in another jar with the candle burning, the mouse also stayed alive.
+In another jar, he kept a candle without lighting it along with a mouse.
+After a brief duration mouse went fainted.
+But when the mint plant was placed in another jar with the candle burning, the mouse stayed alive.
 This proved that both candles and mice require air.
 After 44 years- In 1774, the results of Priestley’s experiments were published in “Experiments and Observations of Different Kinds of Air, Volume I.”

 Jan Ingenhousz’s -a Dutch chemist, biologist and physiologist has performed a set of experiments in the late 1770s.
 He had placed submerged plants under sunlight and then moved them to the shade.
 He observed that plants produced small bubbles while they were under the influence of sunlight.
-Again he transferred them to the shade, bubbles disappeared! .Based on this, he concluded that plants use light to produce oxygen.
+Again he transferred them under the shade where bubbles disappeared! .Based on this, he concluded that plants use light to produce oxygen.

 4. Jean Senebier`s experiment